Master of Pharmacy (MPharm)

 Police and health checks

-Any offer will be subject to satisfactory Criminal Records Bureau (CRB) and relevant health checks.
+Any offer will be subject to satisfactory Disclosure and Barring Service (DBS) and relevant health checks.

-The MPharm Degree is a four year full-time programme of study.
-Graduates are required to undertake and pass a pre-registration examination before being permitted to register as a pharmacist in Great Britain.
+The MPharm degree is a four year full-time programme of study.
+Graduates are required to undertake and pass a registration examination before being permitted to register as a pharmacist in Great Britain.

-- All students are required to demonstrate basic literacy and numeracy skills as evidenced by GCSE grade B in English Language and grade B Mathematics.
+- All students are required to demonstrate basic literacy and numeracy skills as evidenced by GCSE grade 5 in English Language and grade 5 Mathematics.

 - BTEC National Diploma in Applied Science: